Sale Icon

 Reducing confusion can only be a good thing for the average consumer, but there is a fine political line between offering the best deals and reducing or even eliminating the element of choice.

 But more importantly: what do you think?
 Does the Energy Bill mean a better deal for consumers?
-And what could it mean for the electricals industry?
+And what could it mean for the electrical industry?

 Further Reading